chernikovalexey/Kumquat/documentation/Using.md

 __For example:__

-We've created a new hub from the command line.
+We've created a new hub from the Command Line.
 Now we have a `window` page (`/pages/public/window.html`).
-When you transit to this page, Kumquat automatically loads all necessary js (router.js, render.js, handlers.js) from `/src/hub/window/` and all necessary styles (main.css, window.css) from `/resources/styles/`.
+When you transit to this page, Kumquat automatically loads all necessary JS (router.js, render.js, handlers.js) from `/src/hub/window/` and all necessary styles (main.css, window.css) from `/resources/styles/`.
 By the way, it's no matter whether the page is internal or public, the only difference is that you can't create internal pages through the command line (there're a part of the core).
 Then, after all JS files loaded, Kumquat loads "import files" (js or css which is required for the current page), it's